MichealSK/STKViewer/Homework1/README.md

 It compiles all the stock data into a .db file that can be viewed using a standard database viewer.

+If you want to re-scrape the website, please make sure both stocks_history.db and last_date.txt are deleted.

-The completed project is expected to feature a more interactable UI which will include charts, graphs, and the ability to compare between two or more companies' stock values.
+The completed project is expected to feature a more intractable UI which will include charts, graphs, and the ability to compare between two or more companies' stock values.